-FORM 10- Q × QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the quarterly period ended June 30, 2014 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period from to Commission File Number ( AKEBIA THERAPE (Exact Name of Registrant as Specif Massachusetts (State or Other Jurisdiction of Incorporation or Organization) 20-8756903 (I.R.S.
-Employer Identification No.) 245 First Street, Suite 1100, Cambridge, MA (Address of Principal Executive Offices) 02142 (7in Code) (617) 871-2098 (Zip Code) (Registrant's Telephone Number, Inclu ding Area Code) (Former Name, Former Address and Former Fiscal Ye ar, if Changed Since Last Report) dur cate by check mark whether the registrant: (1) has filed all reports required to be file ing the preceding 12 months (or for such shorter period that the registrant was require uirements for the past 90 days.
-Yes \boxtimes No \square be s icate by check mark whether the registrant has submitted electronically and posted or submitted and posted pursuant to Rule 405 of Regulation S-T ($\S 232.405$ of this chapt strant was required to submit and post such files).
-Yes \boxtimes No \square cate by check mark whether registrant is a large accelerated filer, an accelerated filer nitions of "large accelerated filer," "accelerated filer" and "smaller reporting comparate 1 9 1 Lar ge accelerated filer Accelerated filer Noı n-accelerated filer ⊠ Smaller reporting company Ind cate by check mark whether registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes Ind cate the number of shares outstanding of each of the issuer's classes of common stoc k, as of the latest practicable date.
-Class Outstanding at July 31, 2014
+FORM 10-Q

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended September 30, 2014

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File Number 001-36352

+(Exact Name of Registrant as Specified in Its Charter)

+Delaware (State or Other Jurisdiction of Incorporation or Organization)

+245 First Street, Suite 1100, Cambridge, MA (Address of Principal Executive Offices)

+(617) 871-2098 (Registrant's Telephone Number, Including Area Code)

+(Former Name, Former Address and Former Fiscal Year, if Changed Since Last Report)

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate web site if any, every Interactive Date File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes  No 🗆

+Indicate by check mark whether registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer□Accelerated filer□Non-accelerated filer⊠Smaller reporting company□Indicate by check mark whether registrant is a shell companyI = 12b-2 of the Exchange Act).
+Yes □ No ⊠□Indicate the number of shares outstanding of each of the issue:I = 12b-2 of the Exchange Act).
+Yes □ No ⊠I
-Common Stock, \$0.0001 par value

-Outstanding at July 31, 2014 20,262,978
+Class Common Stock, \$0.00001 par value Outstanding at October 31, 2014 20,340,805